okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 2. On the **Pages** tab, click **Configure** in the **Sign-in page** section.
 Go to the **Settings** tab.

     - In the **Sign-In Widget Version** section, check that the **Version** is the highest version available.
-The sign Widget is always the latest version if you're not using a custom URL domain.
+The Sign-In Widget is always the latest version if you're not using a custom URL domain.
     - If you're using the [custom domain feature](/docs/guides/custom-url-domain/) and the version isn't correct, you can pin Sign-In Widget's version.
 Click **Edit** in the **Sign-In Widget Version** section and then select the **Version** field.
     - If you enabled multibrand customization, you can't customize the Sign-In Widget for the Okta default brand.
 See [Branding](https://help.okta.com/okta_help.htm?type=oie&id=csh-branding).